 100 years after their prediction by Albert Einstein, Gravitational Waves (GW) were detected in 2015 by the LIGO detectors.
-With the surface detector of Auger we have searched for ultrahigh-energy neutrinos in temporal and spatial coincidence with such remarkable events.

 This illustration shows the merger of two black holes and the gravitational waves that ripple outward as the black holes spiral toward each other. (credit: LIGO/T Pyle)